-The AC is responsible for the appointment, termination and remuneration of the IA.
 The AC also ensures that the IA function is adequately resourced and has appropriate standing within the Group.
 The IA has unfettered access to all the Group's documents, records, properties and personnel and direct access to the AC.

 The role of the IA is to support the AC in ensuring that the Group maintains a sound system of internal controls by highlighting any weaknesses in the current process, ascertaining that operations were conducted in accordance with established policies and procedures, and to identify areas for improvement where controls can be strengthened.